zackhorvath/zack.zip/content/post/2024-stalker-cosplay/index.md

 categories:
     - cosplay
 ---
+## Intro
-I had a blast making this costume; it wasn't the most technical project I've ever done, but it was really fulfilling on a personal level and got to bring one of my characters to life.
+I had a blast making this costume; it wasn't the most technical project, but it was really fulfilling on a personal level and got to bring one of my characters to life.

+This is my first "content" post, so I am not sure how to structure things moving forward, but I plan on doing individual posts about the props and their creation process, and then a post for how everything came together (which is this).

 ### What is "STALKER"?
 ![Stalker Call of Pripyat Promotional Art](image.png)